Last updated on January 3, 2026

 Lyra Dawnbringer | Illustration by Chris Rahn

-That concludes today’s guide for Giada, Font of Hope!
-I was super excited when this card was spoiled, and I might just put a list together myself for my next Commander night.
+That concludes todayโs guide for Giada, Font of Hope!
+I am super excited to hone this deck, and I might just put a list together a full budget list for myself for my next Commander night.

 Follow Draftsim for awesome articles and set updates: